albertstarfield/project-zephyrine/README.md

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/albertstarfield/project-zephyrine)

-## Project Zephyrine: An open-source cognitive architecture exploring the fusion of Adaptive System with adaptive deterministic control systems.
+## Project Zephyrine: An open-source Augmented Adaptive System for UAV exploring the fusion of Adaptive System with adaptive deterministic control systems.

 ### A Glimpse Into the Aether: Abstract